 But before we can restore harmony, we first need to understand the nervous system.

-All painful memories and unprocessed stresses are stored within our nervous system, in particular a branch of our nervous system, which mediates the ‘fight or flight’ response.
+All painful memories and unprocessed stresses linger within our nervous system, in particular, a branch of our nervous system, which mediates the ‘fight or flight’ response.
 Whenever this gets triggered, one of the side effects is that we become emotive and often irrational.

-Unfortunately, due to the challenges of modern life, we find this part of the nervous system is stimulated far more often than is beneficial to harmonious relations.
+Unfortunately, due to the challenges of modern life, we find this part of the nervous system far more active than is beneficial to harmonious relations.
 As a result, we are much closer to the trigger point.

-Worse, evolution has created a situation where certain functions within the mind, body and nervous system shut down when we are stressed - and this quite often exacerbates the issue.
+Worse, evolution has created a situation where specific functions within the mind, body and nervous system shut down when we are stressed.
+And this often exacerbates the issue.